 With its tropical warm climate, clear aquamarine to steel-blue waters (deep sea) and its numerous reefs with their drop-offs, Nevis has an abundance of game fish such as Wahoo, Dorado (Mahi Mahi/ Dolphin fish), Blue Marlin, Tuna, Sailfish, Barracuda and Kingfish to name a few.

-The months of June to August are prime time for catching Billfish, and from October through December you’ll be rewarded with Wahoo fishing consistently producing catches of 25 lbs and over.
+The months of June to August are prime time for catching Billfish, and from October through December, you’ll be rewarded with Wahoo fishing consistently producing catches of 25 lbs and over.
 For those looking to fish big Mahi or Tuna, they’ll find these waters holding plenty from November to February.
-Throughout the year, closer inshore you’ll catch Snapper, Grouper, Jacks and Trigger fish as well as many other smaller species.
+Throughout the year, closer inshore you’ll catch a variety of Snapper, Grouper, Jacks, and Triggerfish as well as many other smaller species.

 There are more than a dozen good fishing charters throughout the island with some of the best based out of Charlestown, the island’s capital, and Oualie Beach, the site of the Annual Nevis Fishing Tournament.
 This popular event has been attracting anglers from all over the Caribbean for more than 20 years.
 Charter rates here on Nevis are very reasonable in comparison to some of the other more popular Caribbean destinations, making it a very attractive consideration.